Legit-Health/ASCORAD/readme.md

 - **LegitHealth-AD**.
 604 images that belong to Caucasian patients, of which one third are children, suffering from atopic dermatitis with lesions present on different body parts.
 - **LegitHealth-AD-Test**.
 367 images that belong to Caucasian patients and were gathered from several dermatological atlases available online.
 - **LegitHealth-AD-FPK-IVI**.
-112 images collected from online dermatological atlases that contains photos of patients with IV, V and VI skin types suffering from atopic dermatitis.
+112 images collected from online dermatological atlases that contain photos of patients with IV, V and VI skin types suffering from atopic dermatitis.

 In order to run the code, the datasets have to be placed in a directory (*DATASET_ROOT_PATH*) following this scheme: